 Q. How much do you charge?

 A. We charge a flat rate of $550 per ad platform (FB and/or Amazon) or $900 for both for up to four series/ad campaigns.
+Additional campaigns are $100 each per month, and we now offer Amazon Attribution Links management as well for an additional $100 per month.
 This is a monthly fee paid up front each month and does not include the ad costs charged by the ad platform(s) which we suggest to be a minimum of $5 per day per ad campaign/series, and really $10 or more per day for best results.

-***As of March 1, 2021 we do not currently have any openings for Amazon ads management.
-We can add you to our wait list and let you know if a spot opens up.***
+***As of October 14, 2022 we do not currently have any openings for Amazon or Facebook ads management.
+Contact us and we can add you to our wait list and let you know if a spot opens up.***

 Q. I’m a new author, should I hire you?